 - Choose a panel style with pencil ribs, minor ribs or striations to prevent oil canning in this lighter gauge.

 - Lower-cost SMP coating resists scratching better than PVDF and provides better gloss retention for more sight-level residential roofing.
 (Typically, 26-gauge, grade-50 is not manufactured with a PVDF coating, but can be special ordered.)

 26-gauge, grade 50 has its limitations.
 It is not available in all styles.
 It is available standing seam profiles: Mech-Seam, Secure-Seam and Perma-Lok.

 26-Gauge, Grade-80 SMP Paint

 The “Go-To” product for metal roofing is 26-gauge, grade-80, SMP metal.
 This gauge and grade can be used for commercial or residential roofs.
 As the most common material, it is moderately priced and readily available.
-Materials for these panels are widely stocked at all Reed’s Metals locations for “Order Today, Pick Up Today!” service on Residential and PBR profiles.
+Materials for these panels are widely stocked at all Reed’s Metals locations for “Order Today, Pick Up Today!” service on in-stock Residential and PBR profiles.